mal19992/sqlps/README.md

 ```
 The interpolator distinguishes prepared statement and the values
 to be directly interpolated by the type.
 Two types
-are treated specialy by the `sql` interpolator:
+are treated specially by the `sql` interpolator:
 [SQLArg](https://mal19992.github.io/sqlps/docs/api/com/padverb/sqlps/SQLArg.html)
 and
 [SQLst](https://mal19992.github.io/sqlps/docs/api/com/padverb/sqlps/SQLst.html).